marxin/texi2rst-generated/sphinx/gccint/plugins/building-gcc-plugins.rst

-A single source file plugin may be built with ``g++ -I`gcc -print-file-name=plugin`/include -fPIC -shared -fno-rtti -O2 plugin.c -o plugin.so``, using backquote shell syntax to query the plugin directory.
+A single source file plugin may be built with ``g++ -I`gcc -print-file-name=plugin`/include -fPIC -shared -fno-rtti -O2 plugin.c -o plugin.so``, using backquote shell syntax to query the :samp:`plugin` directory.

 Plugin support on Windows/MinGW has a number of limitations and additional requirements.
-When building a plugin on Windows we have to link an import library for the corresponding backend executable, for example, cc1.exe, cc1plus.exe, etc., in order to gain access to the symbols provided by GCC.
+When building a plugin on Windows we have to link an import library for the corresponding backend executable, for example, :samp:`cc1.exe`, :samp:`cc1plus.exe`, etc., in order to gain access to the symbols provided by GCC.
 This means that on Windows a plugin is language-specific, for example, for C, C++, etc. If you wish to use your plugin with multiple languages, then you will need to